arwoosa/event/README.md

 - `dao/mongodb/migration` can define collections and indexes, which will be created during initialization
 - The service uses the Vulpes framework for shared utilities and middleware
-- Brand isolation is implemented at the service layer - ensure all operations include brand filtering
+- Merchant isolation is implemented at the service layer - ensure all operations include merchant filtering
 - For production deployment, consider using a process manager like systemd or supervisord